Founder & CEO

 Professional and Educational Background

-With an educational and professional background in Social Work and Theology and as a former family caregiver, I now view the issues family caregivers and their employers face through the lens of Leadership, Communication and Servant Leadership.
+With an educational and professional background in Social Work and Theology and as a former family caregiver, I now view family caregivers and their employers' issues through the lens of Leadership, Communication, and Servant Leadership.

-My passion centers around advocacy, sharing stories and connecting people to trusted resources.
+My passion is advocacy, sharing stories, and connecting people to trusted resources.
 I am a proponent of a holistic approach to good health and spirituality.
-Down to earth and pragmatic, I have always worked within a consensus-style framework, while building bridges instead of roadblocks.
+Down-to-earth and pragmatic, I have always worked within a consensus-style framework while building bridges instead of roadblocks.

-Out of my personal caregiving experience, I wrote "What's The Deal with Caregiving?" a powerful and compelling book, that informs caregivers about how to deal with the challenges they will encounter, regardless of sexual orientation, family situation, or age.
-The book is part memoir/part how-to, as I share our stories and experiences while on our caregiving journey.
+Out of my personal caregiving experience, I wrote "What's The Deal with Caregiving?" a compelling book that informs caregivers about how to deal with the challenges they will encounter, regardless of sexual orientation, family situation, or age.
+The book is part memoir/how-to, as I share our stories and experiences while on our caregiving journey.

 Read the reviews and purchase the book on AMAZON.

-When people ask me "why did you create the Whole Care Network"...
+When people ask me, "why did you create the Whole Care Network"...
 I always come back to our caregiving experience and how fortunate I was to find resources that helped me and my partner Richard Schiffer manage our caregiving journey.
-Every caregiver has a story and through our stories, we find validation, resources and respite to help manage our caregiving day.
+Every caregiver has a story; through our stories, we find validation, resources, and respite to help manage our caregiving day.